LUCompSoc/constitution/README.md

 3. Take minutes at meetings and circulate agendas and minutes of such meetings to the membership.
 4. Informing the membership of other appropriate information as and when necessary.
 5. Act as Returning Officer at all elections and ensure their smooth running.
+6. Ensure all public and working documentation is up to date, including maintaining this constitution.

 ### Technical Officer